LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [In Just 8 Words, Uber's New CEO Gave a Master Class in Leadership](https://www.inc.com/amp/180941.html) - by Jessica Stillman.
 Takeaway: Uber CEO Dara Khosrowshahi, who took over from Travis Kalanick, seems the reverse of his predecessor by expressing vulnerability.
 In his sign-off, he wrote to his team: "I have to tell you I am scared."
 Vulnerability is an underrated leadership skill.

-- [The Key To Employee-Empowering Leadership](https://www.forbes.com/sites/forbescoachescouncil/2017/06/14/the-key-to-employee-empowering-leadership/#74f950561267) - by Ed Krow, an HR consultant.
+- [The Key to Employee-Empowering Leadership](https://www.forbes.com/sites/forbescoachescouncil/2017/06/14/the-key-to-employee-empowering-leadership/#74f950561267) - by Ed Krow, an HR consultant.
 Takeaway: Empower people, let go, learn to take calculated risks, create incentives/compensation.

 - [Lazy Leadership: Thinking of Your Org as a Machine](https://medium.com/flow/lazy-leadership-8ba19e34f959#.mixfpu15t) - by Andrew Wilkinson.
 Takeaway: "It’s about spending time on what matters and what you’re good at, then leaving everything else to your team.
 Giving up on the idea that you have to drive yourself into the ground in order to run a successful company, and thinking about your business as a machine that you design and optimize, instead of becoming a worn out cog within."